Nuestra Señora de la Soterraña: Events

 On April 1, 1441, Queen Blanche I of Navarre was passing by the village on her way to a meeting with Prince Henry, his father King John II of Castile, and King John II of Aragon, when the Queen died, being buried at Nuetra Señora de la Soterraña church's main chapel.
-Her body stayed there, despite of her last will of resting in Ujué.
+Her body stayed there, despite her last wish of resting in Ujué.
 With time, her location was forgotten until the tomb was discovered during restoration works in 1994.

 On October 28, 1473, King Henry IV called a meeting of the Courts of Castile at Our Lady of Soterraña monastery.

 After Ecclesiastical Confiscations of Mendizábal, monks left the monastery and its property was divided between the Segovia bishopric and the Santa María la Real de Nieva's Town Hall.

 In late 19th century, the monument suffered two fires.
 The first one, in 1899, affected the southern wing of the monastery and the second was at the high altar of the church.

 The monument has been restored a number of times, the façade in 1927 and the cloister in 1929, 1954, and 1976.